Inferring networks from time series: a neural approach: Comparative performance analysis

-We now analyse our method's performance, both in terms of prediction quality and computational speed, by comparing it to that of a classical regression method, presented e.g. in \cite{Timme_2007, Shandilya_Timme_2011}.
-As mentioned in the introdution, more efficient network learning methodologies have been developed for specific problems; however, we compare our method with OLS since both methods are general and do not rely on a specific data structure.
-Figures \ref{fig:computational_performance}a--b show our method's prediction accuracy alongside that of an OLS regression scheme (outlined in Methods) as a function of the noise $\sigma$ on the training data; the accuracy here is defined as the $L^1$ error
+We now analyse our method's performance, both in terms of prediction quality and computational speed, by comparing it to a Markov-Chain Monte Carlo approach (MCMC) as well as a classical regression method, presented e.g. in \cite{Timme_2007, Shandilya_Timme_2011}.
+As mentioned in the introduction, computationally efficient network learning methods have been developed for specific data structures; however, we compare our approach with MCMC and OLS since both are general in the types of data to which they are applicable.